German submarine U-343: Second patrol

 However, another Wellington of 36 Squadron arrived on the scene, and immediately attacked U-343.
 Its depth charges fell wide after the port engine was hit by the U-boat's AA fire, but it managed to reach Bône, Algeria, safely.

 The next day, 8 January, at 21:40 a third Wellington of 36 Squadron located U-343 south-west of Cartagena, Spain, and brought two more Wellingtons from No. 179 Squadron RAF, based at Gibraltar, to attack.
 One aircraft dropped six depth charges, but was hit by AA fire on the port wing, which caught fire, and the aircraft crashed into the sea, killing five crewmen.
 Only the pilot survived, and was passed closely by the U-boat twice while in his dinghy.
 He was picked up by the destroyer HMS Active the next morning.

 The attacks on the U-boat continued for several hours, and were augmented by the arrival of a Catalina flying boat from No. 202 Squadron RAF.
-It too was hit by AA fire, that damaged the port wing, fuselage and both fuel tanks, and wounded the flight engineer, forcing the aircraft to head for home.
+It too was hit by AA fire, forcing the aircraft to head for home.

-The aircraft finally broke off the attack at 23:00 as U-343, badly damaged and unable to dive, managed to escape into the darkness with only one crewman wounded by strafing.
-After making repairs she was able to reach her new base at Toulon on 19 January.